pradeepselvakumar/CSC-284/CapstoneProject/README.md

   - Maintain room membership.
   - Only deliver messages to users within the same room.
   - Notify users when others join or leave the room.

+Use separate classes to represent Users, Rooms,and the ChatServer itself, and add appropriate functionality to each.

 ---